vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 Once the VMs are deployed, the install process creates custom properties, attaches appropriate ignition files and powers them on.
 The Bootstrap VM can be shutdown once the environment is configured.

-The LoadBalancer VM has HAProxy configured.
+The load balancer VM has HAProxy configured.
 The HAProxy is configured with IP & port details for the VMs and the HAProxy service is then started.

 The overall architecture looks like this:
 <p align="center">